The most frustrating problem for Lyft users is issues with overpayments and surprise charges.

 Illegitimate charges: Fraud on your Lyft account

-Although many surprise charges are a misunderstanding over Lyft payment practices, fraud does happen.
+Although many surprise charges are a misunderstanding about Lyft payment practices, fraud does happen.

 These activities on your Lyft account could indicate fraud